johnpmeyers20/rippertoire/README.md

   - _Users should be able to link to YouTube videos for reference_
   - _Users should be able to track current bpm speeds of play for leads_
   - _Users should be able to input goals for playing_
+  - _Users should be able to select from a list of instruments to indicate what they are learning the song on_

 ***